Blain, Sandra Jean

-Collection Summary: An interview of Sandra Jean Blain conducted 2009 May 19, by Lloyd Herman, for the Archives of American Art, at Blain's home, in Tempe, Ariz.
+Collection Summary: An interview of Sandra Jean Blain conducted 2009 May 19, by Lloyd Herman, for the Archives of American Art, at Blain's home, in Tempe, Arizona.

-Biographical/Historical Note: Sandra Jean Blain (1941-) is an artist and educator in Tempe, Ariz.
+Biographical/Historical Note: Sandra Jean Blain (1941-) is an artist and educator in Tempe, Arizona.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.

 Funding for this interview provided by the Terra Foundation for American Art.